eXist-db/eXide/docs/docs.md

 Use File > Manage > Upload Files > Upload Directory to upload entire directories and preserve their structure.
 Or drag and drop onto the Upload Files pane.

+## Options for XML documents loaded from the database

+When loading XML documents from the database into an editor window, you can control whether indentation is automatically applied or not and whether XInclude elements are automatically expanded or not.
+Set this preference in "Edit > Preferences > When opening or downloading XML documents."
+The same preference applies to the download of XML documents via "File > Download" and the serialization of XML documents included in application packages via ["Application > Download app"](#Support-for-EXPath-Packages).
+By default, indentation is turned on and XInclude expansion is turned off.

 # Security

 Keeping eXide installed on a production server can pose a security risk. eXide fully respects eXist's security model,